 IWCF introduced virtual training and assessments in 2020 due to the impact that COVID-19 had upon face-to-face training.
 Piloting this alternative method of training enabled well control personnel to maintain competency despite travel restrictions and social distancing measures that have been in place.

 To help us maintain and assure the high standards of quality and integrity expected at IWCF, we have been conducting extensive analysis of data throughout this period.
 This evaluation has demonstrated the efficacy of IWCF virtual classroom training and remote assessments.

 This evidence-based approach has also been utilised to measure performance, monitor success and identify opportunities for improvement.
 One of the key findings from the analysis, supported by statistical evidence, show that there is no functional difference in candidate assessment results between those who completed an IWCF virtual classroom course versus IWCF face-to-face classroom training.

 Accrediting and supporting our members to deliver virtual classroom training and assessment has allowed us to work towards our mission, while enabling our members to provide an accessible and cost-effective solution during the pandemic.

 The results of the analysis performed allow us to continue to offer virtual training and assessments as an option for all IWCF accredited training providers, subject to compliance with IWCF guidelines and requirements.

 Due to the successful implementation of this initiative, we will close the process for eCert extensions for both renewing and resit candidates from 31st March 2021.

-Our virtual training providers page on our website will be updated with centres details of those who become accredited to run virtual assessments.
+Our virtual training providers page on our website continues to be updated with details of centres who are accredited to run virtual training and assessments.

 Please contact us if you have any questions.